Developing the 1st sustainable energy storage supply chain

 - Timing – The right process and products for high demand specialty markets.

 Unable to catch fire like lithium, vanadium batteries “VRFBs” do not generate any heat.
-VRFBs last up to two lifetimes and are considered the most sustainable form of energy storage in the world.
-In fact, most (approximately 80 percent) of the battery is vanadium electrolyte and is indefinitely reusable.
-The mandate of VanadiumCorp is to eliminate the cost and carbon footprint of vanadium for vanadium batteries.
+VRFBs are considered the most sustainable form of energy storage in the world the electrolytes are both vanadium and do not ever degrade.
+In fact, most of the VRFB by volume is vanadium electrolyte and lasts forever.
+This is a perfect fit with VEPT that eliminates the cost and carbon footprint of vanadium electrolyte.

-Vanadium’s unique chemical properties have a myriad of high tech applications such as energy storage, supercomputing, nanotechnology, window coating, pigments, aerospace and super alloys and more.
+Vanadium’s unique chemical properties have created a myriad of high-tech applications such as energy storage, supercomputing, nanotechnology, smart windows, pigments, aerospace and super alloys and more.
 The US geological society recently categorized vanadium as a critical metal with irreplaceable applications.
 In steel and steel alloys, vanadium has the highest strength to weight ratio known to man.
+All this is great news for VanadiumCorp considering the market is now appreciating the value of vanadium over all other battery materials combined.
+Vanadium Pentoxide is currently valued at over $70,000 USD /tonne and is often sold at many times that price as battery grade electrolyte.

 Adriaan Bakker—President and CEO

 The son of an energy entrepreneur and engineer, Adriaan’s vision from an early age was the development of a sustainable energy future.
-After spearheading the acquisition of highly prospective vanadium projects in Canada, he assembled a world class technical team and transitioned the entire management team by proxy in 2013.
-Through his leadership, the company’s stalled exploration prospects were developed into significant NI 43-101 vanadium-titanium-iron resources in under two years.
+After spearheading the acquisition of the leading vanadium projects in Canada formerly owned and developed by the Canadian government since 1948.
+He then assembled a world class technical team and transitioned the entire management team by proxy in 2013.
 After careful consideration of current process methods, Adriaan approached Electrochem to address serious industry challenges.
 This resulted in the invention of an innovative process technology by Electrochem that created the path to sustainable energy.
 This includes cost mitigation of vanadium as the key to renewable energy storage and a world of additional possibilities including carbon free steel and alloys, supercomputing, smart window coating, advanced robotics, nanotechnologies, pigments and more.

 Stephen Pearce—CFO and Corporate Secretary